cosmos/cosmos-sdk/x/staking/README.md

 ### Queues

-All queues objects are sorted by timestamp.
-The time used within any queue is first rounded to the nearest nanosecond then sorted.
+All queue objects are sorted by timestamp.
+The time used within any queue is firstly converted to UTC, rounded to the nearest nanosecond then sorted.
 The sortable time format used is a slight modification of the RFC3339Nano and uses the format string `"2006-01-02T15:04:05.000000000"`.
 Notably this format:

 * right pads all zeros
-* drops the time zone info (uses UTC)
+* drops the time zone info (we already use UTC)

 In all cases, the stored timestamp represents the maturation time of the queue element.